madelinebriere/breakout_game/README.md

 As my “something extra” element, I include Nyan Cats that fall from the top of the page to the bottom of the page.
 If these obstacles hit the paddle, you lose a life and the level resets.
 This is a substantial change on a game design level because it adds an extra layer of difficulty for the player.
-This is a substantial change on a programming level because it will require the addition of an entirely new subset of elements to the screen and the constant update of their positions.
+This is a substantial change on a programming level because it requires the addition of an entirely new subset of elements to the screen and the constant update of their positions.

 #Known Bugs